HelenaMaslowska/Paintroom/README.md

 # Paintroom
-- This repository contains my image editor using Python.
+- This repository contains my image editor using Python and QtCreator.
 - It can be used to simply edit image to show image in other colors and contrast.

 # Example